 The Special Olympics Pennsylvania Summer Games are held each year at Penn State University in State College.
 The event brings together over 2,000 athletes and 750 coaches from across the state.
 Our largest event of the year, Summer Games features three days of intense competition in aquatics, athletics, basketball, bowling, equestrian, golf, gymnastics, softball and tennis.
 Every race, every game, every competition held at Summer Games represents many weeks of training, preparation and dedication on the part of our athletes, coaches and volunteers.

-Summer Games 2015 will take place from June 4th - 6th.
+The 2017 Summer Games will be held from June 1 - 3.

-View Summer Games Photos
+View Summer Games Images!

-Check Out Our 2014 Summer Games Media Coverage
+Check Out Our Summer Games Media Coverage:

-WTAJ-TV 10 (Official Media Partner)
+Centre Daily Times (Official Media Partner)